richard-scryber/scryber.core/docs/overview/what_is_scryber.rst

 What scryber is not
 --------------------

-The simplest way to put this is, scryber is not an HTML printing engine.
+The simplest way to put this is, scryber is not an web page printing engine.

-It will not simply take an html page and render a PDF from it and there are many other packages; libraries and engines which can do this.
+It will not simply take an html page and render a PDF from it, there are many other packages; libraries and engines which can do this.

 Scryber also does not fully support all css or html tags.
 Flexbox, :before pseudo elements,